flutter/samples/platform_design/README.md

 ## Home

+Defines the top level navigation structure of the app and shows the contents of tab 1 on launch.

+### Android

-* Uses the drawer paradigm on Android's root page.
+* Uses the drawer paradigm on the root page.

+### iOS

-* Uses bottom tab bars with parallel navigation stacks on iOS.
+* Uses bottom tab bars with parallel navigation stacks.

 ## Tab 1 - Songs feed

+Shows platform-agnostic cards on tab 1 that is tappable and that performs a hero transition on top of the platform native page transitions.

+Both platforms also show a button in their app/nav bar to toggle the platform.

+### Android

+* Android uses a static pull-to-refresh pattern with an additional refresh button in the app bar.
+* The song details page must be popped in order to change tabs on Android.

+### iOS

 * The iOS tab 1 uses a scrollable iOS 11 large title style navigation bar.
-* Android and iOS tab 1 uses their respective platform-appropriate pull-to-refresh paradigms UI.
-Android additionally show a refresh button on the app bar.
-* Platform-agnostic cards on tab 1 is tappable and performs a hero transition on top of the platform native page transitions.
+* iOS uses an overscrolling pull-to-refresh pattern.
-* The song details page must be exited in order to change tabs on Android.
-On iOS, parallel tabs are always accessible and tab 1's navigation stack is preserved when changing tabs.
+* On iOS, parallel tabs are always accessible and tab 1's navigation stack is preserved when changing tabs.

 ## Tab 2 - News

+Shows platform-agnostic news boxes.

+### Android

+* Tab 2 always appears on top of tab 1 when summoned from the drawer.

+### iOS

-* Tab 2 appears on top of tab 1 on Android and instead of tab 1 on iOS.
+* Tab 2 appears instead of tab 1 on iOS when switching tabs from the tab bar.
-* Shows platform-agnostic news boxes.

 ## Tab 3 - Profile

+Shows a number of user preferences.

+### Android

+* Tab 3 appears on top of tab 1 on Android.
+* Has tappable preference cards which shows a multiple-choice dialog on Android.
+* The log out button shows a 2 button dialog on Android.

+### iOS

-* Tab 3 appears on top of tab 1 on Android and instead of tab 1 on iOS.
+* Tab 3 appears instead of tab 1 on iOS.
-* Has tappable preference cards which shows a multiple-choice dialog on Android and a picker on iOS.
+* Has tappable preference cards which shows a picker on iOS.
-* The log out button shows a 2 button dialog on Android and a 3 choice action sheet on iOS.
+* The log out button shows a 3 choice action sheet on iOS.

 ## Tab 4 - Settings

+Shows a number of app settings via Material switches which auto adapt to the platform.

+### Android

+* Tab 4 is directly available in the drawer on Android since a Material Design drawer can fit many tabs.

+### iOS

-* Tab 4 is directly available in the drawer on Android and is accessible from a button inside tab 3's nav bar on iOS.
+* Tab 4 is accessible from a button inside tab 3's nav bar on iOS.
 This is a common pattern since there are conventionally more items in the drawer than there are tabs.
 * On iOS, the settings page is shown as a full screen dialog instead of a tab in the tab scaffold.
-* Material switches auto adapt to the platform.